donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 The research administrator assigns at least one person in the role of collection manager.
 This role is described in the _DI RDM Protocol for Researchers_.

 The collection manager must be a _DCX employee_.
-Authorization for the role of DCX employee is described in section 7, but at this point it must already mentioned that a user can only be a DCX employee if that user is a RU/RUMCN employee.
-This implies for instance that, in case of contract or collaborative research, the latter cannot be a collection manager.
+Because a DCX employee must also be a RU/RUMCN employee, in case of contract or collaborative research, external collaborators cannot be a collection manager.
 This also holds for research in which the research question was put forward by the client or external collaborator.
 However, that client/external collaborator is likely to have the collection contributor role.
 Collection contributors and viewers are added to the collection by the collection manager.

 ### 7.1.4.
 Revoking the Collection Manager Role

 When a user is no longer a DCX employee, he/she may no longer have the collection manager role.
 The typical situation in which a user stops being a DCX employee is when his contract with the RU/RUMCN ends.
 However, when a user is no longer a DCX employee, he/she can remain contributor or viewer if his/her involvement in the collection is continued.

-Procedurally, when a research administrator
+Procedurally, when a research administrator revokes a user's authorization as a DCX employee,

 observes that a collection manager's contract has ended, he/she must revoke that role and instead give the user the role of collection contributor.
 This action must be perform _all_ collections in which that user has the role of collection manager.

 It can happen that, after removing a collection manager, that collection has no collection manager anymore.
 In that case, in agreement with the center director, the research administrator must assign a new collection manager.
 Importantly, every collection must have at least one collection manager.

 ### 7.2.
 Protocol Specific for Data Acquisition Collections